GirlsFromPanema/Cody/README.md

 Cody will ask you many different questions you have to solve, you will earn XP and Level through it.
 ```
 There are some other utility commands that can be listed within the $help command.

+Features:

+* Toggle Channels from Bot commands.
+* Toggle Commands that shouldn't be enabled.
+* Change the Nickname of Cody.
+* View the Leaderboard.
+* Hide yourself from the Leaderboard.
+* View your enrolled Courses (with exact timestamp).
+* View your premium subscription (with exact timestamp).

+and much more!

 ## Tech Stack
 * [Language](https://www.javascript.com/)